ilearnjs/vue-playwright/docs/pw-report.md

-# Playwright Test Reports and Page State Debugging
+# Playwright Test Reports

 This guide explains how to access and use Playwright test reports for debugging failed tests and reviewing test execution.

-## 📊 Accessing Test Reports
+## Accessing Test Reports

 After each test run, Playwright generates a comprehensive HTML report that's automatically uploaded to our CDN.